Being stuck at home isn’t easy!

 For the purpose of this blog post, I will be using acrylic yarn.
 As a side note, have an idea of what you want your end product to look like.

-I can tell you from personal experience crafts stores have dozens upon dozens of colors of yarn, so if you don’t walk in with a clear vision it’s easy to get side tracked and buy a bunch of colors you don’t need.
+I can tell you from personal experience crafts stores have dozens of colors of yarn, so if you don’t walk in with a clear vision it’s easy to get side tracked.

 Step 2: Create your “Mold”